akbarjonUsmonov/Malloc/README.md

 # Welcome to My Malloc
 ***

+## Task

+The task was about to implement the fucntions connected with memory allocation such as malloc, calloc, realloc, free by our own.
+Before this project I had no idea how actually these functions, right I knew that they are used to allocate and free this memory I'm saying about the proccess going inside these fucntions.

 ## Description

 In this project, we will use the heap by recreating our own implementation of malloc().
 But what is malloc?
 Malloc is a dynamic memory allocator — it gives you a block of memory on the heap during run time.
 You want to use malloc when you don’t know the memory size during compile time.
 It’s also useful when you need to allocate memory greater than the size of the stack.
 More commonly, malloc is used for objects that must exist beyond the scope of the current block.

 ## Installation
     To run this project use GNU compilation command or Makefile that i provided